Ergodic Estimates of One-Step Numerical Approximations for Superlinear SODEs: Introduction

+To derive the above optimal convergence rates for the ergodic error and ergodic limit for a general one-step approximation, we first derive the Stein equation associated with the invariant measure of Eq. \eqref{sde}, as in \cite{FSX19}, and present one solution of this equation in terms of the Markov semigroup and the invariant measure (see Theorem \ref{tm-ste}).

+By exploiting the stationary property of invariant measures, we establish a relation between the discrete generator of the numerical approximations and the generator of Eq. \eqref{sde}.
+This allows us to derive a new representation of the ergodic error for a general class of one-step approximations to Eq. \eqref{sde} (see Theorem \ref{tm-err}).
+This error representation consists of two parts: the first pertains to the error induced by the choice of initial datum, and the second concerns the remainder error arising from the continuous interpolation process associated with the one-step approximations.
+An error estimate for the ergodic limit follows immediately, provided that geometrical ergodicity holds for these approximations.

+Finally, we demonstrate that a general one-step approximation naturally fits into the aforementioned framework.
+In particular, we establish the optimal first-order convergence of the ergodic error for a sequence of numerical approximations, including the recently investigated TEM, PEM, and BEM, applied to the superlinear SODE \eqref{sde} driven by multiplicative noise.
+This analysis requires boundedness of the fourth derivatives for the solution of the Stein equation, which is ensured by the integrability in $\rr_+$ of the fourth derivatives for the solution of Eq. \eqref{sde} with respect to the initial datum.

 The paper is organized as follows.
-Section \ref{sec2} presents the main ideas, including the Stein equation and the general ergodic error estimate.
+Section \ref{sec2} presents the main ideas, including the Stein equation and the general ergodic error representations.
 Section \ref{sec3} applies these results to superlinear SODEs and provides detailed analyses for specific numerical schemes.
+Numerical experiments verifying the optimality of these ergodic estimates are presented in the final section.